-The LED is best driven in application code via Electric Imp’s WS2812 library (click the link for the latest version):
+The LED is best driven in application code via Electric Imp’s WS2812 library (click the link for the latest version).

-to the top of your device code.
 You will also need to add the following line at the start of your device code:

 The impExplorer Kit incorporates four Grove System-compatible headers, each of which connects to a four-wire cable with two data wires (yellow and white) plus 3V3 (red) and GND (black).
 For more information on the Grove System, please see the Seeed Wiki.